 Installation and Instructions

-WPML offers glue plugins that turn contact forms plugins into multilingual.
+Sometimes a glue plugin is needed to turn contact forms plugins multilingual.
 Here is what you need to install for the different form plugins that we reviewed:

 How to translate Toolset Forms